alexklibisz/futil/README.md

 # futil

-Zero-dependency utilities for Scala Futures.

-## Purpose
+This library aims to add some useful functionality to Scala's Futures without introducing a full effect system.

 Scala's built-in [Futures](https://docs.scala-lang.org/overviews/core/futures.html) are a pretty good abstraction for concurrent and asynchronous programming, but they have some quirks (e.g., lack of referential transparency).

-Effect systems and IO Monads like those provided by cats-effect, ZIO, monix, akka, etc. have many useful features for concurrent and asynchronous programming, but they can be difficult to introduce in an established codebase.
+Effect systems and IO Monads like those provided by [cats-effect](https://typelevel.org/cats-effect/), [ZIO](https://zio.dev/), [monix](https://monix.io/), [akka](https://akka.io/), etc. have many useful features for concurrent and asynchronous programming, but they can be difficult to introduce in an established codebase.

-This library aims to add some mileage to Scala's Futures without introducing a full effect system.
+If you're starting a green-field project then you should totally learn and use a real effect system.
+If you just need to limit the parallelism of some Futures or implement a simple Retry, you might give this one a try.

 ## API